queue-interop/queue-interop/README.md

 implementations.
 This facilitates a high-level of interoperability and flexibility that allows users to consume *any* MQ transport implementation that can be adapted to these interfaces.

 The work done in this project is not officially endorsed by the [PHP-FIG](http://www.php-fig.org/).
-We adhere to the spirit and ideals of PHP-FIG, and hope this project will pave the way for one or more future PSRs.
+We adhere to the spirit and ideals of PHP-FIG.

-## Roadmap

-The Queue Interop project started in the summer of 2016, almost two years ago.
-Since then It has been well-tried by many developers.
-A lot of companies use it in production.

-It is time to settle a date of a stable release and possibly some intermediate steps towards it:

-* The 1.0 will be released in December 2018.
-* The 1.0-beta1 will be released in August 2018.
-* The [1.0-alpha1](https://github.com/queue-interop/queue-interop/releases/tag/1.0.0-alpha1) will be released in March 2018.

 ## Installation